Gaza war protests at Columbia University: Student activism at Columbia University

 There is a storied history of student activism associated with Columbia University, for which it has sometimes been called the "activist Ivy".
 The Morningside campus saw protest occupations and disciplinary sanctions in 1968, 1972, 1985, 1987, 1996, and 2019, but the mass arrests on April 18, 2024, were the first time since 1968 that Columbia allowed police onto campus to arrest student protesters.
 The Gaza war protests were also preceded by the 2021–2022 graduate student labor strike led by Graduate Workers of Columbia–United Auto Workers Local 2110 (SWC–UAW).

 Israeli–Palestinian conflict at Columbia

 Columbia has been the site of disagreement relating to the Israeli–Palestinian conflict for decades, with prominent Palestinian-American scholars on the faculty including Edward Said and Rashid Khalidi on one side and pro-Israel trustees, donors, alumni, and faculty members who objected to their scholarship on the other.

+There had been previous proposals for Columbia to divest from Israel.
+In October 2002, during the Second Intifada, the Columbia/Barnard Faculty Committee on Divestment released a petition for Columbia to divest from companies that it said manufacture arms for or sell arms to Israel, specifically Boeing, General Electric, Caterpillar, and Lockheed Martin, for a total withdrawal of $8,118,225 in investments.
+Rabbi Charles Sheer, director of the Columbia-Barnard chapter of Hillel, led a campaign in 2003 against the divestment proposal that gathered 33,000 signatures in support.
+The petition did not pass.